top of page

 Constant instructions: “Press, drop, pass, shoot.”
 Even when meant as help, research links high directive behaviour with more controlled motivation and stress.
 The football player may feel monitored, not trusted.

-The Results-Only Accountant
+The Results-Only

-The Comparison Machine
+The Comparison Parent

 Uses other children as reference points: “Look at him, do that.”
 Research consistently shows comparison climates can feed anxiety and reduce enjoyment, especially in early teens.